Filing a complaint with Kifid: your rights and step-by-step plan

 When can you contact Kifid?

-• Problems with settling a mortgage
+• Problems with the handling of a mortgage

-• Wrong advice by a financial advisor
+• Incorrect advice from a financial advisor

 • Disputes about investment products